 A. Please contact the Benefit Office at (754) 777-7735 for more information.
 You may also download an Enrollment & Vital Information form located under Health Care Documents section on this website.
 Once downloaded, complete the enrollment & vital information form in its entirety and submit a copy of your marriage certificate, a copy of spouse's photo ID and copy of spouse's Social Security Card.
 Failure to remit the required enrollment & vital information form and documents will delay your spouse from getting on coverage.

 Q. How do I add my newborn child to my healthcare benefit?

 A. Please contact the Benefit Office at (754) 777-7735 for more information.
 You may also download an Enrollment & Vital Information form located under Health Care Documents section on this website.
 Once downloaded, complete the enrollment & vital information form in its entirety and submit a copy of your newborn child’s birth certificate and copy of child's Social Security Card when available.
 You must enroll your newborn child within 30 days of birth.
 Failure to remit the required enrollment & vital information form and documents will delay your newborn child from getting on coverage.

 Q. Whom should I contact if I'm getting a divorced and what documents do I need to submit?

-A. Please call the Benefit Office and advise the Eligibility and Pension Departments that you are getting a divorce or have already gotten divorced.
+A. Please call the Benefit Office and advise the Healthcare and Retirement Services Departments that you are getting a divorce or have already gotten divorced.
 You will also need to submit a FULL copy of your Judgment of Divorce, Marital Assets/Property Agreements and orders or decrees to the Benefit Office.
 You should request a new beneficiary form.